sbiothmane/POLO341/Sprint_3/Minutes_Sprint_3/Minute#2__03_november_2024.md

 # Reports

-- User stories for sprint 2 were created (complete)
+- User stories for sprint 3 were created (complete)
 - Tasks and issues created (complete)
 - Acceptance tests defined (complete)

 # Open Forum or General discussion

-- How to implement the project.
-What is the project.
-What is the strengths and weakness of the teammates so that tasks can be properly implemented.
+- How to implement the new feature which is the office hours for the instructors.
+It was decided that the there will be two interfaces, one for the student and the other for the instructor.
-- How to seperate the tasks and how to properly write user stories.
-It was decided that each teammate will review the fundamentals of git/github along with web development tools such as HTML, CSS, Javascript, etc.
+- How to properlyvseperate the tasks and how to properly write user stories.
+Helping other teammates with their parts

 # Next meeting (if scheduled)

- October 24, 2024,  (16:15 - 17:45), during lab, at Concordia Hall building (SJ-X LAB ROOM AT 843)
+ November 07, 2024,  (16:15 - 17:45), during lab, at Concordia Hall building (SJ-X LAB ROOM AT 843)

 # Adjournement
 none

 # Secretary
-Samy Belmihoub
+John Kasper

 # Scrum Master
-Youssef Youssef
+William White